Wangan Midnight (2007 video game): Featured characters and vehicles

 The game features the comic's main characters plus some crossover characters taken from the developer's main game series.
 Story mode characters voice cast is the same as the anime series but minus Tokuyoshi Kawashima due to that of his character, Masaki being skipped in the anime.
-Yoshiaki Ishida is not found in the game due to vehicle licensing, however he does appear in anime.
+Yoshiaki Ishida is not found in the game due to vehicle licensing, but he does appear in anime.